Your Social Security amount could change

 $

-The Chicago Tribune reports that the projected Social Security benefits at retirement number could change by the time you retire.
+The Chicago Tribune reports that the projected Social Security benefits at retirement could change when you retire.

-A Chicago Tribune reader’s Social Security benefits keep shrinking each year, and she was confused why these numbers kept changing.
+A Chicago Tribune reader’s Social Security benefits keep shrinking each year, and she was confused as to why these numbers kept changing.

-You should not plan your retirement based on those exact numbers because they may change.
-You can estimate your proposed benefits at socialsecurity.gov/estimator which is maintained by the Social Security Administration.
+It would be best not to plan your retirement based on those exact numbers because they may change.
+You can estimate your proposed benefits at www.ssa.gov/prepare/plan-retirement, the Social Security Administration maintains.

 Do you think the Social Security Administration should stick with the number given in your annual report?